mParticle/docs/src/pages/developers/sdk/web/getting-started/index.md

 );
 ```

-## Upload Interval / Batching
-To save bandwidth and improve site performance, mParticle does not upload each event as it is recorded.
-Instead, events are assembled into batches and uploaded every 5 seconds or based on specific triggers.
-When a trigger is fired, the SDK will:

-* Query for the current events stored in memory
-* Assemble batches of events, enriching the batch with user, device, and other application state information
-* Attempt to upload each batch by order of creation
-* Failed uploads will be continously retried whenever the trigger next fires, and batches are individually deleted from the device only upon successful upload.

-There are several events that trigger SDK batch creation and upload:

-* Every 5 seconds
-* A commerce event is recorded
-* `mParticle.upload()` is manually invoked
-* A user closes the window or closes/switches to another tab
-* On older browsers where the `sendBeacon` API is not available, events are uploaded as soon as they are recorded

-mParticle uses a modern web API, `sendBeacon` (see [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) for more) to upload batches.
-Even after a user closes the browser tab or leaves the page, `sendBeacon` will still be able to send batches to mParticle's servers.
-To ensure maximum [browser compatibility](/developers/sdk/web/browser-compatibility/) and to capture every event, if `sendBeacon` is not available, the SDK will use `window.fetch` or `XHR`.

 ## SDK Configuration

 The web SDK evaluates the `window.mParticle.config` object for configuration upon initialization.
 The complete list of configuration options is as follows and several detailed examples are below.